iotJumpway/Intel-Examples/Intel-Arduino-101/3RD-PARTY-DFRobot/LCD-Control/README.md

 ## Viewing Your Data

 You will be able to access the data in the [TechBubble IoT JumpWay Developers Area](https://iot.techbubbletechnologies.com/developers/dashboard/ "TechBubble IoT JumpWay Developers Area").
-Once you have logged into the Developers Area, visit the [TechBubble IoT JumpWay Location Devices Page](https://iot.techbubbletechnologies.com/developers/location-devices "Location Devices page"), find your device and then visit the Sensor/Actuator page and the Warnings page to view the data sent from your device.
+Once you have logged into the Developers Area, visit the [TechBubble IoT JumpWay Location Devices Page](https://iot.techbubbletechnologies.com/developers/location-devices "Location Devices page"), find your device and then visit the Sensor/Actuator page to view the data sent from your device.

 ![IoT JumpWay  Intel® Arduino/Genuino 101 DFRobot LCD Control Example Docs](../../../images/Basic-LED/SensorData.png)